Do You Need Car Insurance to Drive?

 A non-owner policy is the right choice in these situations:

-• You rent cars more than a week per year and want liability coverage that costs less than what rental companies charge per day.
+• You rent cars for more than a week per year and want liability coverage that costs less than what rental companies charge per day.
 See how non-owner coverage compares to rental car insurance add-ons.

 • You're between vehicles and want to keep your insurance history active so you don't pay higher rates when you buy again.

 Low-mileage and between-vehicles drivers may find pay-per-mile car insurance more cost-effective than a standard policy.
 Month-to-month car insurance keeps your record active without a long commitment if you're between vehicles.
+Drivers on a limited budget may also qualify for low-income car insurance options in their state.

-State Farm, GEICO, Nationwide and Travelers are among the major insurers that write non-owner policies.
-Premiums are lower than standard policies because the coverage is tied to the driver, not a specific vehicle.
+Premiums are lower than standard policies because coverage is tied to the driver, not a specific vehicle.
 Rates vary based on your driving record and coverage limits.

 How Much Car Insurance Do You Actually Need?

 State liability minimums are a floor, not a recommendation.
-A liability-only policy covers the other party after an accident you cause but leaves you responsible for your own vehicle repairs, your own medical bills and any damage costs that exceed your policy limits.
+A liability-only policy covers the other party after an accident you cause, but leaves you responsible for your own vehicle repairs, your own medical bills and any damage costs that exceed your policy limits.

 Many insurance professionals recommend 100/300/100 as a practical starting point: $100,000 per person for bodily injury, $300,000 per accident and $100,000 for property damage.
-Whether that level is right depends on your assets, income and risk tolerance.
-See how much car insurance you need for a full breakdown.
-To see what this level costs in your state, compare the average cost of car insurance
+But how much car insurance you need depends on your assets, income and risk tolerance.

 Use our car insurance calculator to estimate what your coverage level will cost in your state.
 The cheapest car insurance options vary by state, driver profile and coverage level.
-See how to lower your car insurance rate without reducing protection.
-You may also be eligible for car insurance discounts that reduce your premium without cutting coverage.

 How to Get Car Insurance Before You Drive